odashi/davinci-functions/README.md

 ## Caveats

-Right now, this library doesn't consider prompt injection and validity of the returned expression by GPT-3.
+Right now, this library doesn't consider prompt injection and validity of the returned expression by GPT.
 Please don't use this library in the real products that needs to take care about consistency and security.